denbondd/JustWeather/README.md

 ## Project structure
 - com.denbondd.justweather
-    - dataflow - files for working with data (APIs and databases)
+    - dataflow - files for working with data (APIs)
+    - db - files for working with RoomDB
-    - di - files for dependency injection
+    - di - files for dependency injection (Dagger2)
     - models - models needed for project
-        - onecallowm - package with models for OpenWeatherMap OneCallApi
+        - currentweatherowm - package with models for OpenWeatherMap CurrentWeather request
+        - findowm - models for OpenWeatherMap FindCity request
+        - onecallowm - models for OpenWeatherMap OneCall request
     - services - files for working with retrofit
     - ui - files used for user interface
         - activities - all activities of project
+        - adapter - adapters and viewholders for recycler views
         - base - base ui components, that all other inherit
         - fragments - all fragments of project
     - util - different extensions